Alix Kates Shulman: Early life and education

 Shulman was born in Cleveland, Ohio, on August 17, 1932, to Dorothy Davis Kates, a community organizer, and Samuel Simon Kates, a labor arbitrator.
+Her family is Jewish.

 After attending Cleveland Heights public schools, in 1953 she received a BA in history and philosophy from Western Reserve University.
 She then moved to New York City to study philosophy at the Columbia University Graduate School and later received an MA in Humanities from New York University.
 She was an early member of the feminist organization Redstockings.

-Writing
+Writing career

+"A Marriage Agreement"

-Shulman first emerged as the author of the controversial "A Marriage Agreement", which proposes that women and men split childcare and housework equally and details a method for doing so.
-Originally published in the feminist journal Up From Under in 1969, it was widely reproduced in magazines (Life, Redbook, the premier issue of Ms.) and anthologies, including a Harvard textbook on contract law.
-As domestic equality has not been widely achieved, "A Marriage Agreement" continues to be debated.
+Shulman first emerged as the author of the controversial essay "A Marriage Agreement", which proposed that women and men split childcare and housework equally, and detailed a way of doing so.
+Originally published in the small feminist journal Up From Under in August 1970, it was widely reprinted in large-circulation mainstream magazines like Life and Redbook, as well as in the premier issue of Ms. magazine; it subsequently appeared in a number of anthologies, including a Harvard textbook on contract law.